jeevanjoseph/stats201/README.md

 ## Linear Regression

+### Simple Linear Regression

-### Analyze the effect of a cont.Predictor on a cont.Response, also use the model to predict response.
+#### Analyze the effect of a cont.Predictor on a cont.Response, also use the model to predict response.

 The basis of linear regression should be familiar.
 The `PROC REG` is the SAS proc for linear regression.
 The proc will create an ANOVA table and compute the F-statistic and the P-value for it , with the H0 being that the response variable and the predictor do not have any association.
 So if the p-value is significant(< alpha), the we can reject this H0 (no association) and infer that there is a significant association between the predictor and the response variable.